-The good news is, you have a tremendous ability to keep yourself from becoming a sad statistic.
+The good news is, there is a lot you can do to avoid becoming a sad statistic.
 Here are five simple things you can do to take better care of your ticker.

 Get some zzz’s

 Sleep is not just downtime.
-It's when your brain forms new pathways to help your memory.
-It's when your heart and vascular system get a break, as your blood pressure and heart rate slow down.
-If you don't get enough sleep, your body constantly produces adrenaline and stress hormones to keep you awake.
-That means your blood pressure and heart rate doesn't slow down as well, and that hurts your heart.
+It’s when your brain forms new pathways to help your memory.
+It’s when your heart and vascular system get a break, as your blood pressure and heart rate slow down.
+If you don’t sleep enough, your body constantly produces adrenaline and stress hormones to keep you awake.
+That means your blood pressure and heart rate doesn’t slow down as well, and that hurts your heart.

 Get active (yes, including sex!)